omznc/slashy/README.md

 I've included [watchtower](https://github.com/containrrr/watchtower) to keep the bot up-to-date.
-If you already have your own watchtower instance, or don't want automatic updates, feel free to comment or delete that bit out.
+If you already have your own watchtower instance, or don't want automatic updates, feel free to comment out or delete that bit.

 You can ignore the `TOPGG_TOKEN` variable.
 Please do not list this bot on top.gg or any other bot listing site, as it is meant to be self-hosted privately, and unless you're using the live version, you have no need for this.